-Figure 15: Impact of changing the distance SLO during runtime, combined with the respective surprise values measured (A-7)
+Fig. 13.
+Impact of changing the distance SLO during runtime, combined with the surprise measured (A-7).

-We observe: (1) the merged model does not face any substantial improvements of its initially high SLO fulfillment; (2) the agent required 14 rounds to arrive at a comparable SLO rate - this also matches our experience from Figure 10, where Laptop required 7 to 16 ACI rounds for training; and (3) the final rates are within the range [0.85,0.95].
+We observe: (1) the merged model does not face any substantial improvements of its initially high SLO fulfillment; (2) the agent required 14 rounds to arrive at a comparable SLO rate - this also matches our experience from Fig. 9, where Laptop required 7 to 16 AIF rounds for training; and (3) the final rates are within the range [0.85,0.95].
 From that, we conclude that the results produced by the trained model were comparable to the merged model (K-1), and that KT could achieve a speedup of 14 rounds (K-2), assuming that the transferred model was ready for usage.
 Nevertheless, this is only valid for the given setup (i.e., these two devices); it is not possible yet to derive general implications of our approach.

 K-3: Can merged models decrease the FE compared to choosing a single one?

-As discussed in Section 2.2, it is hard to estimate the FE of a model, but we consider the fact that surprise is bounded by FE.
-Although low surprise does not imply low FE, we use it as an indicator: We transfer a model to $Xavier{GPU}$ (merged from Laptop and $Xavier{CPU}$ as above) and calculate the surprise throughout multiple ACI cycles.
+As discussed in Section 2.1.2, it is hard to estimate the FE of a model, but we consider the fact that surprise is bounded by FE.
+Although low surprise does not imply low FE, we use it as an indicator: We transfer a model to $Xavier{GPU}$ (merged from Laptop and $Xavier{CPU}$ as above) and calculate the surprise throughout multiple AIF cycles.
 This we compare against alternative runs, in which $Xavier{GPU}$ uses one of the EOSC models of the other devices (from Table Table 3).
 Furthermore, we count the usage of PARL.
-The results are presented in Figure 17; each of the colored lines represents one of the respective models, which were copied to $Xavier{GPU}$.
+The results are presented in Fig. 15; each of the colored lines represents one of the respective models, which were copied to $Xavier{GPU}$.
 The blue line, however, describes the combined model.
 The lower figure shows for each run when PARL was executed.

-Figure 16: Difference in SLO fulfillment between an agent using a transferred model or training from scratch (K-1 & K-2)
+Fig. 14.
+Difference in SLO fulfillment between an agent using a transferred model or training from scratch (K-1 & K-2).

-We observe: (1) the models trained on Orin and Nano produced initially very high surprise (>> 50), indicating that these models fit $Xavier{GPU}$ the least; (2) nevertheless, the agent was able to improve these models and converge to an area where all 5 models provide similar surprise after 25 iterations; (3) the combined model provided initially the best values and only performed PARL twice; and (4) interestingly, although close to each other, the combined model produces after 25 rounds the highest surprise (33), while $Xavier{CPU}$ reached 17.
-This shows, that the frequent retraining performed by the other devices (colored triangles in the lower graph) allowed the other models to surpass $Xavier{GPU}$.
-This raises the question if it would be advisable to always run PARL, regardless of the surprise magnitude - Are there even situations when the CPTs should be updated less frequently?
-Combined, we can answer that the merged model had initially less surprising values (K-3); however, frequent retraining may achieve even better results.
+We observe: (1) the models trained on Orin and Nano produced initially very high surprise (\gg 50), indicating that these models fit Xavier{GPU} the least; (2) nevertheless, the agent was able to improve these models and converge to an area where all 5 models provide similar surprise after 25 iterations; (3) the combined model provided initially the best values and only performed PARL twice; and (4) interestingly, although close to each other, the combined model produces after 25 rounds the highest surprise (33), while Xavier{CPU} reached 17.
+This shows, that the frequent retraining performed by the other devices (colored triangles in the lower graph) allowed the other models to surpass Xavier{GPU}.
+This raises the question if it would be advisable to always run PARL, regardless of the surprise magnitude Combined, we can answer that the merged model had initially less surprising values (K-3); however, frequent retraining may achieve even better results.